Q / How do you get to Placencia?

 Q / Is there Internet service?

 A / Yes.
 If you have your own laptop, tablet or smartphone, you can connect with wifi.
 There is no charge.
-Speed and reliability varies.
-We no longer provide computers for guest use.
+We attempt to cover every corner of the property with more than 20 routers.

 Q / What sports or activities are included with the room?